 Communications: ways of sharing information, including talking, writing, emailing, texting, etc.

-Confidentiality, the right to privacy: is the legal protection of personally identifying information and service participation of a person who is receiving services from an agency.
+Confidentiality, the right to privacy: is the legal protection of personally identifying information and service participation of a person who is receiving services, has received services, or has requested services from an agency..

 Counseling: a set time to talk through anything relating to trauma and mental health with a licensed mental health provider.